MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-mission-critical-workload/includes/2-prepare.md

 The company wants to add capabilities to their solution architecture and make it highly reliable.
 Here are the business requirements:

-- Extend the architecture to multiple regions.
+- Extend the architecture to multiple regions
-- Improve the customer experience by serving clients faster in a region geographically closer to them.
+- Improve the customer experience by serving clients faster in a region geographically closer to them
-- Upgrade the Azure services so that they're aligned with the Azure roadmap.
+- Upgrade the Azure services so that they're aligned with the Azure roadmap
-- Build an overall health model to make sure issues are caught early in the development cycle.
+- Build an overall health model to make sure issues are caught early in the development cycle

 ## Setup

 - Familiarize yourself with Azure Well-Architected Framework guidance for [**mission-critical workloads**](/azure/architecture/framework/mission-critical/mission-critical-overview).
 - We recommend that you use the architecture diagramming tool to visualize the architecture.
 - You don't need an Azure subscription for this challenge if you're comfortable with the services and their features.
 For product documentation for used services, see: